Cosmos in Silk Ribbon Embroidery

 Cosmos Flowers are stitched using

-Sunflowers and Cosmos are two flowers which come to
+Sunflowers, Anemones, Cosmos are two flowers which

-Firstly, decide on the size of the full flower, sketch it onto the fabric.
-Leaving an inner circle.
+Firstly, decide on the size of the full flower, sketch

-To create these pistils the easiest I find is to use a small square of calico, placed very firmly and taut in an embroidery hoop.
+these pistils the easiest I find is to use a small

-With a pencil make a circle the size that you wish for the centre
+the size that you wish for the centre of the

-of the flower, allowing a little extra to cover where the ribbon
+flower, allowing a little extra to cover

-petals have begun.
+where the ribbon petals have begun.

 You now have 2 Options: